ajeless/ARMAIII/mission_making/add_action.md

 this addAction ["Name of your action", {// code for your action ... what it does}];
 ```

-This is an event handler that is triggered by player proximity.
+This is essentially event handler that is displayed by player proximity.
 ```SQF
 this addAction
 [